Philotheca tubiflora: Description

 Philotheca tubiflora is a compact, much-branched shrub that typically grows to a height of 20–60 cm and has branchlets that become grey to black with age.
 The leaves are thick, more or less cylindrical, about 3 mm long with a small black point on the tip.
 The flowers are arranged singly on the ends of branchlets on a pedicel 1–2 mm long.
 The five sepals are egg-shaped, 1.5 mm long, and the five petals are narrowly elliptic, white to pale pink and about 10 mm long.
 The ten stamens are joined to the petal tube and densely hairy above.
 Flowering occurs from June to September and the fruit is about 3 mm long with a small beak.

 Taxonomy

-Philotheca tubiflora was first described in 1971 by Alex George in the journal Nuytsia from specimens he collected near Laverton, where it was growing on a "rocky hill with Callitris hugelii".
+Philotheca tubiflora was first described in 1971 by Alex George in the journal Nuytsia from specimens he collected near Laverton, where it was growing on a "rocky hill with Callitris huegelii".
 At the time, it was the first record of a Philotheca in Western Australia.